William Richardson Belknap: Career

 In 1880, following the death of his father, founder of the Belknap company, he became its president.
 After his retirement as president of Belknap Hardware, he became the company's Chairman of the Board.

 Belknap was a member of the American Society of Civil Engineers.
 The William R. Belknap School in the Belknap neighborhood of Louisville was named for him.
 He was a charter member of the Salmagundi Club and served for three years as its secretary.
-He was a trustee of Berea College, and the namesake and founder of the William R. Belknap Prizes awarded for excellence in the fields of geology and biology in Yale's Sheffield Scientific School.
+He was a trustee of Berea College, and the namesake and founder of the William R. Belknap Prizes awarded for excellence in the fields of geology and biology in Yale's Sheffield Scientific School, now awarded annually to Yale College undergraduates.

 Personal life

 In 1874, Belknap married Alice Trumbull Silliman (1846–1890), the daughter of Benjamin Silliman Jr., a professor of chemistry at Yale University who was instrumental in developing the oil industry.
 They had a son, William Burke Belknap, and four daughters; the eldest, Eleanor, married Kentucky newspaper editor Lewis Craig Humphrey; the second, Alice, married the physician and surgeon Forbes Hawkes.

 After his wife's death in 1890, he married Juliet Rathbone Davison (1862–1948) in 1894.

-Belknap died on June 2, 1914 in Jefferson County, Kentucky.
+Belknap died on June 2, 1914, in Jefferson County, Kentucky.
 At his death in 1914, and after building Lincliff in 1911, his estate was estimated at $3,000,000 to $5,000,000.
 He is buried in the Belknap family plot at Cave Hill Cemetery, Louisville.